3.3. Basic Measurement Operation

 Reference Source

-The measure channel will detect frequencies which are coherent with the specified reference source.
+The measure channel detects frequencies which are coherent with the specified reference source.
 For example, if a sample is being excited with a current by S1, the reference source can be set to S1.
-The reference source can also be set to Ref In.
-In this case the source will track the frequency detected on the reference input.
+The reference source can also be set to Ref In, which will track the frequency detected on the reference input.

 Disconnected The selected source channel does not have a source module connected.